andro-galexy/swap-repo/README.md

 *NOTE:Here one think to consider, the builded kernel modules are not going to be deployed/installed by defualt this is because the method for LKM installation varies from one distribution to another distribution; hence you need to manually install the kernel modules manually every time after the system boots, sorry for this inconvinience.*

+##After the application deployed the user can change or apply password to every individual partition of the system this can be done by using the following command...
+##Common Usage for the command is:

+    sudo make mounter -n <partition> -p <password>

 ##For Inserting Kernel module...##

 STEP-3: